-I knew I wanted to write about the torn relationship I had with my veteran father who’d died in 1976.
-But what was my narrative arc, apart from a chronological journey to recover our relationship?
+I knew I wanted to write about the torn relationship I had with my father who’d died in 1976 in a veterans’ hospital.
+But what was the narrative arc, apart from a chronological journey to recover our relationship?

 What was my plumbline?